xebia-functional/fetch/docs/src/jekyll/docs.md

 the same data source, and returning a mapping from identities to results Fetch can detect whenever an identity couldn't be fetched or no longer exists.

-Returning `Eval` makes it possible to defer evaluation with a concurrency monad when running a fetch.
+Returning `Eval` makes it possible to defer evaluation with a monad when running a fetch.

 ## Writing your first data source